Profits surge 250% at New Ireland Assurance

 Their report states that New Ireland continues to keep the situation under review.

-Meanwhile the executives say that New Ireland has been closely weighing any risks associated with the UK’s exit from the EU this year, with a number of potential scenarios scrutinised.
+The executives say New Ireland has been closely weighing any risks associated with the UK’s exit from the EU this year, with a number of potential scenarios scrutinised.

 Shareholders’ funds increased €14 million at the end of 2019 to €384 million from €370 million 12 months earlier, aided by the growth in the company’s profits.